A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: SPARQL Benchmarks for RDF Stores

 \paragraph{BioBenchmark}~\cite{biobenchmark2014} (2014) is based on queries over five real-world RDF graphs relating to bioinformatics -- Allie, Cell, DDBJ, PDBJ and UniProt -- with the largest dataset (DDBJ) containing 8 billion triples.
 A total of 48 queries are defined for the five datasets based on queries generated by real-world applications.

-\paragraph{FEASIBLE}~\cite{feasible2015} (2015) is a framework for generating SPARQL benchmarks from real-world query logs based on clustering and feature selection techniques.
+\paragraph{FEASIBLE}~\cite{feasible2015} (2015) generates SPARQL benchmarks from real-world query logs based on clustering and feature selection techniques.
 The framework is applied to DBpedia and Semantic Web Dog Food (SWDF) query logs and used to extract 15--175 benchmark queries from each log.
 The DBpedia and SWDF datasets used contain 232 million and 295 thousand triples, respectively.

 \paragraph{WGPB}~\cite{aidan_hogan_2019_4035223} (2019) is a benchmark of basic graph patterns over Wikidata.
 The queries are based on 17 abstract patterns, corresponding to binary joins, paths, stars, triangles, squares, etc. The benchmark contains 850 queries, with 50 instances of each abstract pattern mined from Wikidata using guided random walks.
 Two Wikidata graphs are given: a smaller one with 81 million triples, and a larger one with 958 million triples.